JRomIV/soundwave-synopsis/README.md

 # Data
 ### Data source
-The data for this analysis was sourced from the [MusicOSet](https://marianaossilva.github.io/DSW2019/) database, which provides a large dataset of Billboard charts from 1962 to 2018.
+The data for this analysis was sourced from the [MusicOSet](https://marianaossilva.github.io/DSW2019/) database, which provides a large dataset of Billboard charts from 1964 to 2018.
 It includes but is not limited to artists, songs, and albums based on musical popularity classification.
 This dataset is particularly suitable for tasks in music data mining, such as data visualization, classification, clustering, and similarity search.

 ### Data Import and Management
 The data was imported using MySQL and managed with MySQL Workbench.
 The MusicOSet database consists of 13 tables, which were queried to perform the analysis.
-An indepth description of every table and column can be found in the [metadata ](data/metadata.txt) file.
+An in-depth description of every table and column can be found in the [metadata ](data/metadata.txt) file.

 ![schema](assets/eer_diagram.png)